ilrexho2011/CompuMac-Web-eShop-UserUI-Website-with-Admin-Platform/README.md

-# Full-Web-eShop-UserUI-Website-with-Admin-Platform

-Automate the creation of sales orders of „CompuMac“ – Bodensee Sales System, JS, using SAP Integration Suite, UI5 APIs, and S4/Hana DB)
+# Automate the creation of sales orders of „CompuMac“ – Bodensee Sales System, JS, using SAP Integration Suite, UI5 APIs, and S4/Hana DB)

 - iFlow creation in SAP Cloud Integration
 - Create a web API in SAP Fiori (UI5) to start the process,
 - Create & Publish an Event in ERP Sytem